vdbst/standard/README.md

 ## Functions
-Now that we can know how to create results we need a way to interact with them.
+Now that we know how to create results we need a way to interact with them.

 Each result object has some member functions that can be used to interact with it.